YoniDevel/healthcheck/README.md

 # healthcheck
-A server which remindes me to make medical appointments on time.
+A server which makes my medical appointments on time.